 Smooze can be caused by dirt that has gotten into the pores in a pony's vinyl, like a blackhead in human skin.
 It can also be caused by the roots of fungal colonies.
 Mr. Clean Magic Erasers and/or boiling/soaking in OxiClean often removes it.
 For smooze that is embedded more deeply than this, you'll need to do some serious scraping.

-Sometimes raised dots and bumps appear on a pony's head or body that contain fluid or white goo.
+Bumps can appear on a pony's head or body that contain fluid.
 The bumps themselves are usually white or brown, but can be other colors.
 You can squeeze or prick the bump with a needle and let anything inside drain out.
 Once finished, disinfect the area with any product you prefer, in case this is a type of mold.
 Information courtesy Raemarie.

 Similar bumps may also not have fluid inside.
 Theories on what causes these range from a reaction to heat to reactions to chemicals in the pony's environment.
 Dark colored ones may be a form of pony cancer.
 It doesn't hurt to disinfect these, just to be safe.
 Photos courtesy Raemarie and Sea_Breeze.